gokullan/unstructured-inference/README.md

   <p>Open-Source Pre-Processing Tools for Unstructured Data</p>
 </h3>

-The `ml-inference` repo contains hosted model inference code for layout parsing models.
+The `unstructured-inference` repo contains hosted model inference code for layout parsing models.
 These models are invoked via API as part of the partitioning bricks in the `unstructured` package.

 ## Installation

+Requires `torch>=1.8`.
+Once this is satisfied, run `pip install unstructured-inference`.

-To install the dependencies, run `make install`.
+For development, clone the repo and run `make install`.
 Run `make help` for a full list of install options.

 ## Getting Started